-The most popular benefits are the expected increase in the amount spent at concessions by your attendees along with the data you can collect about those attendees.
+The most popular benefits are the expected increase in the amount spent on concessions by your attendees along with the data you can collect about those attendees.

 RFID-enabled wristbands communicate with a reader when tapped against it, which in turn sends data back to a server.